RamziJabali/articles/content/Dev Notes/Coroutines Guide.md

 3. runBlocking

 ### 1. Launch
-- Launches a new coroutine without blocking the current thread and returns a reference to the coroutine as a Job.
+- Launches a new coroutine without blocking the current thread and returns a reference to the coroutine as a Job object.
+- Does not give you access to the result outside of the coroutine.
 - The coroutine context is inherited from the CoroutineScope.

 ```kotlin